bitwarden/help/_articles/account/unlock-with-pin.md

 2. Scroll down to the Security section and check the **Unlock with PIN** checkbox.
 3. Enter the desired PIN code in the input box.
 Your PIN can be any combination of characters (a-z, 0-9, $, #, etc.).

-   {% callout success %}The pre-checked option **Lock with master password on restart** will require you to enter your Master Password instea of the PIN when the app restarts.
+   {% callout success %}The pre-checked option **Lock with master password on restart** will require you to enter your Master Password instead of the PIN when the app restarts.
 If you want the ability to unlock with a PIN when the app restarts, uncheck this option.{% endcallout %}

 Your Unlock with PIN settings will persist **until you log out**.
 When you log out of your Desktop App, you'll need to re-enable Unlock with PIN.
 {% endcapture %}